 Talking to us later from the hospital where Megan was being treated for injuries inflicted on her by her trafficker, her mother wanted to pass along a personal message of thanks to everyone who supports Hope for Justice: “I couldn’t be more thankful for the people that keep this program going and donate to this program.
 And I will be donating.
 It’s going to take everybody.”

-*Name changed and stock image with model, to protect victim’s identity
+*Name changed to protect survivor’s identity